Tokyo Olympics seek COVID-19 defenses, but what exactly? - WHIZ News

-These might include quarantines for athletes, few fans at the venues, and many other ideas being floated by the organizing committee, the city of Tokyo, and the International Olympic Committee.
+These include quarantines for athletes, and few fans at the venues among ideas being floated by the organizing committee, the city of Tokyo, and the International Olympic Committee.

 The Olympics are scheduled to open on July 23, 2021.
 So far local organizers and the IOC have talked only vaguely in public about how the games can be held.
 They’ve proposed cutting out frills and simplifying, but have said the sports will be unchanged with 11,000 athletes competing from 206 national Olympic committees.